They are low-cost engine diagnostic tools that can help troubleshoot a problem.

 The app has a lot of features, such as scanning codes, clearing codes, engine monitoring, mileage detection, live data, and more.

-It a good unit that has helped many finding the problem with their vehicle.
+It is a good unit that has helped many find the problem with their vehicle.

-NEXPEAK makes this low-cost unit that like most Bluetooth OBD2 scan tools is based on the ELM 327 chip.
+OBDLink MX+ makes this unit that, like most Bluetooth OBD2 scan tools, is based on the ELM 327 chip.

-It works with most any car or truck 1996 or newer and is compatible with Android smartphones and tablets.
+It works with almost any car or truck 1996 or newer and is compatible with Android or iPhone iOS smartphones and tablets.